ftsrg-bta/lab-ethereum/guide.md

 ## Solidity basics

-Solidity is a rapidly evolving language, but it has a well written and extensive [documentation](https://solidity.readthedocs.io/en/v0.5.15/).
+Solidity is a rapidly evolving language, but it has a well written and extensive [documentation](https://docs.soliditylang.org/en/v0.8.0/).
-The current guide is based on version 0.5.15 (released on December 17, 2019), but the latest documentation is available at [solidity.readthedocs.io/en/latest](https://solidity.readthedocs.io/en/latest/).
+The current guide is based on version 0.8.0 (released on December 16, 2020), but the latest documentation is available at [solidity.readthedocs.io/en/latest](https://docs.soliditylang.org/en/latest/).
+Since this document only presents the basics, most of the concepts are the same, or very similar in older versions of Solidity.
+However, there were important breaking changes related to safety and security of contracts, so always be aware of the specifics of the targeted version.
+Sometimes, the same code is syntactically valid in older versions, but might behave differently (see for example, [overflows](https://docs.soliditylang.org/en/v0.8.0/080-breaking-changes.html#silent-changes-of-the-semantics)).

 ### Layout of source files